Cy3 TSA Fluorescence System Kit

 |Blocking Reagent||6 g||12 g|

-Store Fluorescein Tyramide in the dark at -20°C and keep 1X Amplification Diluent and Blocking Reagen in the dark at 4°C.
+Store Cyanine 3 Tyramide in the dark at -20°C. Keep 1X Amplification Diluent and Blocking Reagent in the dark at 4°C. Shelf life: 3-6 months upon receipt.

 The TSA Fluorescence Kit uses horseradish peroxidase (HRP) to directly catalyze the covalent deposition of the fluorophore adjacent to the immobilized enzyme.
 The labeling process is so fast (less than ten minutes) and the deposition label can be viewed directly under standard or confocal microscopy.
 TSA fluorescein can also be used in combination with anti-fluorescein.